PabloMallaroni/project_cb_rsfmri/README.md

 ## Data availability

 This repository does **not** contain raw neuroimaging or behavioural data.
-This work was finished almost a year and a half ago, but much of that time was spent waiting at the editorial decision stages rather than in peer review.
-Glad to be able to share, but note that, as a resul,t for example, the derivatives used in the paper provided under `/derivatives` are a bit fuzzy and need to be cleaned up.
+This work was finished almost a year and a half ago.
+Glad to be able to share, but note that, as a result, for example, the example derivatives used in the paper provided under `/derivatives` are a bit fuzzy.

 To reproduce the full analyses, users will need: